-We are a leading international provider of cost-effective systems and solutions that address the global transportation and defense markets' most pressing and demanding requirements.
-We are engaged in the design, development, manufacture, integration, and sustainment of advanced technology systems and products.
-We also provide a broad range of engineering, training, technical, logistic, and information technology services.
+We are a market-leading, technology provider of integrated solutions that increase situational understanding for transportation, defense C4ISR and training customers worldwide to decrease urban congestion and improve the militaries' effectiveness and operational readiness.
+Cubic Corporation designs, integrates and operates systems, products and services focused in the transportation, defense C4ISR and training markets.
 We serve the needs of various federal and regional government agencies in the U.S. and allied nations around the world with products and services that have both defense and civil applications.
-Our main areas of focus are in transportation automated fare payment and revenue management infrastructure, defense, intelligence, homeland security, and information technology, including cyber security.
-For the fiscal year ended September 30, 2016, 40% of sales were derived from transportation systems and related services, while 60% were derived from defense systems and services.
-The U.S. government remains our largest customer, accounting for approximately 45% of sales in 2016, 47% of sales in 2015, and 47% of sales in 2014.
-In fiscal year 2016, 55% of our total sales were derived from services, with product sales accounting for the remaining 45%.
+For the fiscal year ended September 30, 2017, 40% of sales were derived from transportation systems and related services, while 60% were derived from defense systems and services.
+The U.S. government remains our largest customer, accounting for approximately 48% of sales in 2017, 45% of sales in 2016, and 47% of sales in 2015.
+In fiscal year 2017, 54% of our total sales were derived from services, with product sales accounting for the remaining 46%.

-We operate in three reportable business segments: transportation systems, defense services and defense systems.
+We operate in three reportable business segments: transportation systems, defense systems and defense services.
 We organize our business segments based on the nature of the products and services offered.

 We are operating in an environment that is characterized by continuing economic pressures in the U.S. and globally.
 A significant component of our strategy in this environment is to focus on program execution, improving the quality and predictability of the delivery of our products and services, and providing opportunities for customers to outsource services where we can provide a lower cost and more effective solution.
 Recognizing that many of our U.S. based customers are resource constrained, we are continuing our focus on developing and extending our portfolio in international and adjacent markets.
-Our international sales, including Foreign Military Sales (FMS), comprised 43% of our total sales for fiscal year 2016.
-International sales from Cubic Transportation Systems (CTS), Cubic Global Defense Services (CGD Services) and Cubic Global Defense Systems (CGD Systems) amounted to 65%, 9% and 45%, respectively, of the applicable segment sales for fiscal year 2016.
-To the extent our business and contracts include operations in foreign countries, other risks are introduced into our business, including changing economic conditions, fluctuations in relative currency values, regulation by foreign countries, and the potential for deterioration of political relations.
+Our international sales, including Foreign Military Sales (FMS), comprised 42% of our total sales for fiscal year 2017.
+Sales to countries outside the U.S. amounted to 66%, 9% and 38% of the total sales of Cubic Transportation Systems (CTS), Cubic Global Defense Services (CGD Services) and Cubic Global Defense Systems (CGD Systems), respectively, for fiscal year 2017.
+To the extent our business and contracts include operations in countries outside the U.S., other risks are introduced into our business, including changing economic conditions, fluctuations in relative currency values, regulation by foreign countries, and the potential for deterioration of political relations.

 We continuously strive to strengthen our portfolio of products and services to meet the current and future needs of our customers.
 We accomplish this in part by our independent R&D activities, and through acquisitions.
-Company-sponsored R&D spending totaled \$32.0 million in 2016.
-In 2014 through our acquisition of Intific Inc., we significantly broadened our advanced research capabilities.
+Company-sponsored R&D spending totaled \$52.7 million in 2017.
+In 2014 through our acquisition of Intific, Inc. (Intific), we significantly broadened our advanced research capabilities.
 Intific brings us a wide range of expertise including computer simulation, animation, human-machine interaction, robotics, neuroscience, visualization, gaming, and artificial intelligence.
 Intific performs work funded by the Defense Advanced Research Projects Agency (DARPA) and other U.S. government agencies; however, most of Intific's R&D activities are included in cost of sales as they are directly related to contract performance.